greglook/vault/doc/signatures.md

 primary value of a blob, it is a _detached signature_ and must specify a blob containing the contents being signed with the `:data` key.
 Otherwise, it is considered an _inline signature_ and the data to be signed is the blob's primary EDN value.
-These are the bytes from the beginning of the blob through the last byte of the last character forming the first complete EDN value.
+These are the bytes immediately following the header through the last byte of the last character forming the first complete EDN value.

 Accordingly, an EDN value is considered to be signed by a given PGP key when: